Courses at A2 level (from 20% to 49% in the placement test)

 Course materials: ILIAS is used.

-Content: This dynamic course is suitable for students from any faculty who want to improve their English skills through creative teamwork in a variety of situations.
-It combines relevant business topics and language skills with the ability to work in teams.
-Participants work in groups to represent a fictional company's management team and deal with various case studies and other realistic business scenarios.
-Tasks include presenting a business idea, presenting a company and its products at a trade fair, managing a crisis, handling a press conference.
+Content: This dynamic course is suitable for students from all faculties who wish to improve their English through creative teamwork in different situations.
+It combines relevant business topics and language skills with teamwork abilities.
+Participants work in groups to represent the management team of a fictional company and handle various case studies and realistic business scenarios.
+Tasks include presenting a business idea, introducing a company and its products at a trade fair, handling a crisis, and conducting a press conference.

-Type of assessment: No final exam - passing involves completing a range of tasks which are explained in more detail in class.
-Regular participation is therefore important, as the ECTS points are determined by continuous assessment and active involvement in the course.
+Assessment: No final exam – passing is based on the completion of various tasks explained in the course.
+Regular attendance is important, as ECTS credits are awarded through continuous assessment and active participation.

 English for Architects B2/C1

-Prerequisites: 65% to 89% in the placement test, or successful participation in another course at B2 or C1 level at the SpZ, or a UNIcert® I or II certificate.
+Prerequisites: 65% to 89% in the placement test, or successful completion of another B2 or C1-level course at the SpZ, or a UNIcert® I or II certificate.

-For organizational reasons, participants at level B2 and C1 are combined in one course.
+For organisational reasons, participants at B2 and C1 level are combined in one course.

-Content: This course will be of interest to students of architecture who wish to improve their communicative ability in English with a particular emphasis on their subject area.
-Materials used in the course include current literature, magazines, weblinks and video clips.
-Themes include the planning process, construction, building materials, project management and design.
-Participants will be required to present original work.
+Content: This course is designed for architecture students who wish to improve their English communication skills with a particular focus on their field.
+Materials include current literature, magazines, web links, and video clips.
+Topics include planning processes, construction, building materials, project management, and design.
+Participants are required to present their own work.

 Grammar Workshop

-Prerequisites: 65% to 89% in the placement test, or successful participation in another course at B2 or C1 level at the SpZ, or a UNIcert® I or II certificate.
+Prerequisites: 65% to 89% in the placement test, or successful completion of another B2 or C1-level course at the SpZ, or a UNIcert® I or II certificate.

-For organizational reasons, participants at level B2 and C1 are combined in one course.
+For organisational reasons, participants at B2 and C1 level are combined in one course.

-Content: This course aims to review the main areas of grammar in English.
-Patterns and rules will be highlighted and focussed practice using discussion, role play and group work will enable participants to apply the grammatical structures covered in class in realistic situations.
-Active involvement is encouraged - this is not a lecture!
+Content: This course aims to review the most important areas of English grammar.
+Patterns and rules are highlighted, and through targeted exercises in discussions, role plays, and group work, participants can apply the grammatical structures covered in class in realistic situations.
+Active participation is encouraged – this is not a lecture!

 International English Test Preparation (TOEFL, IELTS etc.)

-Prerequisites: 65% or more in the placement test, or successful participation in another course from B2 level at the Language Center, or a UNIcert® certificate (I-III).
-The test result/course grade is saved automatically, so no further contact is necessary.
+Prerequisites: 65% or higher in the placement test, or successful completion of another B2-level course at the Language Center, or a UNIcert® certificate (I–III).

-For organizational reasons, participants from level B2 will be combined in one course.
+For organisational reasons, participants from B2 level onwards are combined in one course.

 Course materials: ILIAS is used.

-Content: This course is designed to prepare students for a range of English proficiency exams, including TOEFL iBT, IELTS, Cambridge exams and other internationally recognized language tests.
-Through weekly meetings, participants will engage in practice activities that mirror the various sections of these exams, including reading, writing, listening and speaking.
-The course will focus on developing skills required for each section, with tailored exercises and mock exams to simulate real test conditions.
-Regular feedback will be provided to help students assess their strengths and areas for improvement.
+Content: This course prepares students for various English language exams, including TOEFL iBT, IELTS, Cambridge exams, and other internationally recognised tests.
+In weekly sessions, participants complete exercises corresponding to each exam section, including reading, writing, listening, and speaking.
+The course focuses on developing the skills required for each section, with tailored exercises and practice exams simulating real test conditions.
+Regular feedback helps students assess their strengths and areas for improvement.

-Note: This is a preparation course only.
-If you are interested in registering for one of the exams, please contact the relevant organistion.
+Note: This is a preparatory course.
+If you wish to register for one of the exams, please contact the relevant organisation.

-Method of assessment: Active participation and regular preparation are important to get the most out of this course, as ECTS points are earned through continuous assessment e.g. essay writing, reading comprehension, listening comprehension and speaking.
+Assessment: Active participation and regular preparation are important to get the most out of this course, as ECTS credits are awarded through continuous assessment, for example through essays, reading comprehension, listening comprehension, and speaking tasks.

 Courses at C1 level / UNIcert® III (from 80% to 89% in the placement test)